An

 someone either late in the evening as the drama builds or during the resolution

 or denouement of the evening's dancing.
-The rhythmic accents that
+These tracks may be better

-support milonguero-style dancing are present in the music to some extent,
+The rhythmic accents that support milonguero-style dancing are present in the

-but the overall impression is smooth, and most dancers respond that way.)
+music to some extent, but the overall impression is smooth and lyrical, and most

 Vida Mía